digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 {{% /col-guidance %}}

 {{% col-guidance name="units" %}}
-If the developer has agreed a non-financial contribution you should quantify how much of that commitment has been met for this transaction (eg enter 50 if 100 affordable housing units were committed and 50 have been delivered).
+If the developer has agreed a non-financial contribution you should quantify how much of that commitment has been met for this transaction if you can (for example enter 50 if 100 affordable housing units were committed and 50 have been delivered).
 {{% /col-guidance %}}

 {{% inset-text %}}